Why Technical Expertise Can Make or Break Your Game

 Game development team collaborating with sticky notes on a glass wall during a story mapping session to plan gameplay features and player journey.

 Writing a game story without a plan is like building a house without a blueprint.
 You might end up with something, but it’ll probably have shaky foundations, missing walls, and a roof that leaks.
 That’s where story mapping in game development comes in.
-When I started my consultancy, I was struck by how often indie […]
+When I started consulting, I kept seeing the same pattern: indie teams […]